gildas/bitbucket-cli/README.md

 You can also pass the `--default-workspace` and/or `--default-project` flags to set the default workspace and/or project for this profile.

+You can also pass the `--progress` flag to display a progress bar when upload/downloading artifacts and attachments.

 Profiles support the following authentications:

 - [OAuth 2.0](https://support.atlassian.com/bitbucket-cloud/docs/use-oauth-on-bitbucket-cloud/) with the `--client-id` and `--client-secret` flags